 On March 13, 2012, the Company entered into interest rate swap agreements to manage interest rate risk exposure, effectively changing the interest rate on \$400.0 million of its fixed-rate senior notes to a floating-rate based on LIBOR plus a basis point spread.
-The interest rate swaps, with a notional value of \$400.0 million, are designated as fair value hedges against changes in the value of the Company's \$450.0 million 8.25% senior notes due March 15, 2019, which are attributable to changes in the benchmark interest rate.
+The interest rate swaps, with a notional value of \$400.0 million at inception, were designated as fair value hedges against changes in the value of the Company's \$450.0 million 8.25% senior notes due March 15, 2019, which were attributable to changes in the benchmark interest rate.
+During the year ended December 31, 2014, the Company repurchased \$211.1 million of the 8.25% senior notes due March 15, 2019, and related interest rate swaps with a notional amount of \$210.0 million were terminated, resulting in payments of \$4.2 million for the fair value of the interest rate swaps.
+As a result of the termination, the remaining notional amount of the interest rate swap agreements as of December 31, 2014 was \$190.0 million.
+The interest rate swaps were designated as fair value hedges against changes in the value of the \$238.9 million of the Company's 8.25% senior notes due March 15, 2019.

 On April 9, 2010, the Company entered into interest rate swap agreements to manage interest rate risk exposure, effectively changing the interest rate on \$600.0 million of its fixed-rate senior notes to a floating-rate LIBOR plus a basis point spread.
 The interest rate swaps, with a notional value of \$600.0 million at inception, are designated as fair value hedges against changes in the value of the Company's 4.95% senior notes due April 1, 2014, which are attributable to changes in the benchmark interest rate.
 During March 2012, the Company repurchased \$341.8 million of the 4.95% senior notes due April 1, 2014, and related interest rate swaps with a notional amount of \$342.0 million were terminated, resulting in proceeds of \$11.0 million for the fair value of the interest rate swaps.
+In conjunction with the 4.95% senior notes maturity in April 2014, the remaining interest rate swap agreements matured.